HylianBasement/netbuilder/README.md

 ### Creating definitions
 The syntax for creating definitions is pretty straight forward.
 First we must instantiate `NetBuilder`, which is going to be our point of entry for adding definitions.

-Definition builders are abstract, we have `EventBuilder` for RemoteEvents and `FunctionBuilder` for RemoteFunctions.
+Definition builders are abstract, we have `DefinitionBuilder`, which by default builds RemoteEvents.
+That can be changed by chaining specific methods that changes the definition's behaviour, such as `SetReturn` and `Async`.

 By default, the definitions must have typecheckers for every parameter and return value set.
 Both builders have a `SetArguments` method.
-This method takes a list of type checkers to construct its type definition.
+This method takes a list of typecheckers to construct its type definition.
-Return value type checkers are set via `SetReturn`.
-For the type checkers, it's recommended to use something like [t](https://github.com/osyrisrblx/t).
+Return value typecheckers are set via `SetReturn`.
+For the typecheckers, it's recommended to use a library like [t](https://github.com/osyrisrblx/t).

 It's also possible to add a namespace that contains another dictionary of remote definitions created by a `NetBuilder` class.